 Note: If Managers are unable to align, the VP of the division is responsible for clarifying the bar and making a decision.

 - Following calibration discussions, we will review promotion nominations.
-Managers with promotion nominations will be asked to submit a completed promotion nomination form to their People Partner prior to the meeting, which will be shared with meeting attendees.
+Managers with promotion nominations will be asked to submit the promotion recommendation in Lattice.
+Please ensure the Impact Review packet and notes are submitted and provide detailed examples that support the promotion recommendation, as these will be shared with calibration attendees.

 - During the calibration session, Managers will be asked to: